alecksmart/simple-vim-settings/README.md

 ## Installation

+Autocompletion is added **only for MacOs**, make sure _node.js_ is installed before running the installation.

 You can install the vim configuration using the provided installation script.
 The script will:

 1. Install Vundle (if not already installed).